buchgr/bazel-remote/README.md

 ### Docker Compose notes

-* See [examples/docker-compose.yml](examples/docker-compose.yml) for an example configuration.
+See [examples/docker-compose.yml](examples/docker-compose.yml) for an example configuration (modify the `--max_size` flag in there to suit your needs).

-* To overwrite the default maximum cache size of the prebuilt image use the `command` or build your own image as described below

 ### Kubernetes notes